top of page

 • Creative Aging trained teacher

-• Certification in: Vipassana Meditation; Mindfulness Stress Reduction; Art therapy practices, including Guided Drawing; ; Qigong; and Reiki II
+• Certification in: Vipassana Meditation; Mindfulness Stress Reduction; Art therapy practices, including Guided Drawing; Qigong; Reiki Master; Shamanic Practioner

 • Extended experience in trauma informed practices supporting individuals with anxiety, depression, and abuse histories.